ghyatzo/jl_EveLiveDPS/README.md

 It should be crossplatform, but currently only tested on MacOs.

+Should ever this tool make you cry out of joy or stir in you feelings you didn't know you had, consider making an ISK donation to Bin Bucket.

 ## What it currently does:
 ### Tracking
 - Damage In/Out